Reading at Hucklow

 We invest in high quality reading books, Accelerated Reader to accelerate progress for children and regular reading activities and events which strongly promote our love for reading at Hucklow.

-All children engage in daily high quality guided reading sessions with an additional weekly reading comprehension session.
-Children are grouped according to their reading ability and these groups are fluid and responsive to children’s needs and varying rates of progress.
+All children engage in specific high quality reading sessions; these follow a progressive structure beginning in FS2.
+Children may be grouped according to their reading ability and these groups are fluid and responsive to children’s needs and varying rates of progress.
 Guided reading books are targeted at an instructional reading level and children take home independent reading books.

 Additionally, we acknowledge that the acquisition of reading skills needs high quality phonics teaching at the heart, which is taught daily from FS – Y2.